 U.S. President Lyndon Johnson accused North Viet Nam of using the Paris Peace talks for?

-U.S. President Lyndon Johnson accused North Viet Nam of using the Paris Peace talks for "fantasy and propaganda," while sending men and supplies into South Viet Nam "at an unprecedented rate."
+Background: U.S. President Lyndon Johnson accused North Viet Nam of using the Paris Peace talks for "fantasy and propaganda," while sending men and supplies into South Viet Nam "at an unprecedented rate."
 The President spoke after meeting at the "White House with deputy U.S. Paris negotiating Cyprus Vance on Wednesday (May 29).

 Mr. Johnson said he was hopeful for progress in the talks, but concede "we haven't made much to date."